jvargh7/jvargh7.github.io/_projects/pasc.md

 ---
 layout: page
-title: PASC and Diabetes
+title: PASC
-description: Cardiometabolic trajectories after SARS-CoV-2 infection
+description: SARS-CoV-2 infection and Incident Diabetes
-img: assets/img/p3_f1.png
+img: assets/img/pasc_f1.png
-importance: 2
+importance: 5
 category: current
 ---

+## Cardiometabolic trajectories after SARS-CoV-2 infection

 The association between SARS-CoV-2 infection and incident T2DM has yet to be empirically quantified by race and/or ethnicity using rigorous methods and relevant variables for diverse populations, despite the markedly